-For and a half I had to work in a vertical slice of an Escape Room building it from the ground up, while focusing on simple mechanics with even more simple input controls and a low poly aesthetic to fit among Decentraland's smallest parcels limitations.
+For a week and a half, I worked on a vertical slice of an Escape Room, building it from the ground up.
+The focus was on simple mechanics with even simpler input controls, and we aimed for a low-poly aesthetic to fit within Decentraland's smallest parcel limitations.

-I had the pleasure to work with Laura Usón as an Artist, Javier Diez as a Level Designer (go give them a follow, they're both great) and some other friends of Polygonal Mind as testers, who made sure the level of difficulty of the puzzles stayed consistent throughout the experience.
+I had the pleasure of collaborating with Laura Usón as an Artist and Javier Diez as a Level Designer (go give them a follow, they're both great).
+Additionally, some other friends from Polygonal Mind served as testers, ensuring the puzzles' difficulty level remained consistent throughout the experience.

-I can't stress enough how important having a fresh pair of eyes is, specially after working a few days on something to get rid of your tunnel vision; grab some friends from all the backgrounds (hardcore gamers, mobile gamers, casual gamers, non gamers...) and make them play your stuff!
+I cannot stress enough the importance of having a fresh pair of eyes, especially after working for a few days on something and developing tunnel vision.
+It's crucial to invite friends from diverse backgrounds, including hardcore gamers, mobile gamers, casual gamers, and non-gamers, to playtest your creation!

 If you haven't been living under a rock, you probably already know this.
-But for the people out there who still don't know about the existence of these fun group experiences, an escape room is a themed timed challenge where with the help of other people you try to solve all the puzzles necessary in order to get out of that room before the timer goes off, usually lasting around 60 minutes.
-There are of many types: more logical, more physical, with actors, military themed, zombie lab themed, and so on.
+But for those who are still unfamiliar with these fun group experiences, an Escape Room is a themed, timed challenge where, with the help of other people, you try to solve all the puzzles necessary to escape from a locked room before the timer runs out.
+The typical duration of these experiences is around 60 minutes.
+Escape rooms come in various types, such as logical, physical, with actors, military-themed, zombie lab-themed, and many others.

 Beating the designer's blank page block